frandiego/revel_test/README.md

 3. `deps`.
 Execute `dbt deps` to install dbt packages (we have user dbt-utils)
 4. `seed`.
 Execute `dbt seed` to upload the csv in data folder (country, fleet and price) and create a table per csv.
 (Trips are not there because its too heave )
 5. `ingest`.
 Execute `python ingest_trips.py` that create a table for trips.csv becase it has 1_510_723 rows and is too heavy for dbt seed, actually we have use [dask.dataframe](https://docs.dask.org/en/stable/dataframe.html) to scale up the ingestion.
+6. `analytics`.
+Exeucte `dbt run --select tag:analytics` that run analytics models.
+7. `experiment`.
+Exeucte `dbt run --select tag:experiment` that run experiment models.
-6. `compile`.
-Exeucte `dbt compile` that genereate the executables sql.
+8. `matrix`.
+Exeucte `dbt run --select tag:matrix` that run the manufacturer matrix.
-7. `run`.
-Execute `dbt run` that makes the dbt magic and create the data model in the database.
-7. `docs`.
+9.  `docs`.
 Execute `dbt docs generate` to generate the auto documentation
-7. `serve`.
+10. `serve`.
 Execute `dbt docs servve` to serve the documentation at 8080.

 ## Restrictions
 Trips data has been uploaded in feather format in order to avoid Github limit.